-This coffee is named after the spectacled bear 'Oso de anteojos' which frequents the area of El Chaupe in San Ignacio.
-It helps pollinate plants by carrying the pollen in its thick hair, as well as opening spaces in the tree canopy which allows light for germination and growth of species in the lower forest.
+Our second year offering this Peru La Osa coffee, named after the spectacled bear 'Oso de anteojos' which frequents the area of El Chaupe in San Ignacio.
+The bear helps pollinate plants by carrying the pollen in its thick hair, as well as opening spaces in the tree canopy which allows light for germination and growth of species in the lower forest.

 The coffee comes from 4 women growers: Fredesvinda Granda, Maria Edita Cordova, Maria Emita Garcia, and Felipa Medina.
 Unusually for Peru the coop have their own wet mill facility in San Ignacio, which provides the space and facilities for the experimental processing like this anaerobic honey to be carried out.